sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 Starting Etcher, you first select your image file, then your SD card, and 'Flash'.

-Slide in the SD card intothe Raspberry Pi and power it with the USB micro charger.
+Slide in the SD card into the Raspberry Pi and power it with the USB micro charger.
 Avoid powering the Raspberry Pi with your laptop as it draws more power than your USB port are designed for.

 If you properly entered the details of your home network, your Raspberry Pi should automatically connect to this network.
 After a couple of minutes, refresh your Thing page on the Bucket web app.
 You should see the IP address of your Raspberry Pi at the top of the page.
 We will use the local IP address.